 Currently, the Medical Center is implementing a new computer-aided dispatching system.
 They have indicated more data is needed from this new system before they will be in a position to recommend a medical response time measure.
 Until this happens, the City will be focusing on one performance measure.
-We will, however, be analyzing all calls in more precise categories.
+We will, however, be analyzing call data based on the type of emergency.